Eminem Logo

 Eminem Logo History

-Marshal was born in 1972, grew up without a father.
-As a child, he was subjected to constant persecution from peers, since due to lack of money, he lived with his mother in the poorest neighborhoods, where most blacks lived.
+Marshal was born in 1972 and grew up without a father.
+As a child, he was subjected to constant persecution from peers, since, due to a lack of money, he lived with his mother in the poorest neighborhoods, where most blacks lived.

 After moving to Kansas to live with his uncle, the guy became interested in music and released his first album in 1996.
-In 2000, he became a world-class star, although, in life, he continued to be accompanied by great difficulties.
-But the young man overcame everything and is now a star of the first magnitude, not only in rap culture and in all modern musical art.
+In 2000, he became a world-class star, though he continued to face great difficulties in life.
+But the young man overcame everything and is now a star of the first magnitude, not only in rap culture but also in all modern musical art.

-The Eminem trademark was officially registered in 2004, but since the first album release, the singer has used his logo on albums and posters.
+The Eminem trademark was officially registered in 2004, but since the release of his first album, the singer has used his logo on albums and posters.

 What is Eminem?

-Eminem is the stage name of Marshall Bruce Mathers III, an American producer, and performer of songs.
-He is considered the best rapper of all time, as he proved that white people can perform music in this style with talent.
-The singer contributed to the development of hip-hop in the central part of America and influenced many genres.
+Eminem is the stage name of Marshall Bruce Mathers III, an American producer and performer of songs.
+He is considered the best rapper of all time, as he proved that white people can perform this style of music with talent.
+The singer contributed to the development of hip-hop in Central America and influenced many genres.

 1996